-It's hard to know what the financial impact of all this would be for you and the people who depend on you.
+It's easy to think 'I'd cope, that'll never happen to me,' but most of us know someone either directly or through friends and family that has been affected.
 Any of us can become ill at any age - and with appropriate critical illness cover in place, it could help to give some financial security at a difficult time.

 Critical illness cover can help to minimise the financial impact on you and your loved ones.
-For example, if you needed to give up work to recover, or if you passed away during the length of the policy, the money could be used to help fund the mortgage or rent, everyday bills, or even simple things like the weekly food shop - giving you and/or your family some peace of mind when you need it most.
+For example, if you needed to give up work to recover or if you passed away during the length of the policy, the money could be used to help fund the mortgage or rent, everyday bills or even simple things like the weekly food shop - giving you and/or your family some peace of mind when you need it most.